 Cancellation and a full refund can be obtained up to 2 weeks before the course starts.
 Start dates may be amended on request.

 When the situation permits, actual classes at my workshop will resume in London.
-These will take place 10.00 - 1.00 on Mondays, Wednesdays and Saturdays - again to fit with your schedule.
+These can take place at a time to fit with your schedule.
 There are places for two students at each session.

-For this online course you will need access to a drill, preferably a pillar bench-press type, a range of hand tools; pliers, hammer, punch, vice, hack-saw, jig-saw, fret saw.
+For this online course you will need access to a drill, preferably a pillar bench-press type but not essential, a range of hand tools; pliers, hammer, punch, vice, hack-saw, jig-saw, fret saw.

-Card, MDF, birch ply, various woods, brass rods, silver or bright steel rods.
+Card, MDF, birch ply, various woods, steel, brass, silver or bright steel metric sized rods.

 This course is taught online